artialex/artialex.github.io/public/notes/Management.md

 \end{array}
 $$

-In this case the *output* is not based on someone's needs.
-This happens when the team is deaf to *environment*

-### Anomaly: Disbalance

-What if the team focuses more on an *input* than ob other parts?
+Anomaly: *Imbalance*.
+What if the team focuses more on an *input* than on other parts?
 It leads to losing focus on the other parts

-- Example: Focus on the backend, when forntend is
+- Example: Focus on the backend, when frontend is of low quality

 Understanding of this basic block leads to understanding things like:
 - Development Flow